uspki/policies/certificate-policy.md

 ### 5.3.2 Background check procedures
-Trusted role personnel shall, at a minimum, pass a background investigation covering
+Trusted role personnel shall, at a minimum, pass a background investigation covering:
 - Employment
 - Education
 - Place of residence